bdolan55/CI_PP2_rock_paper_scissors/README.md

 10. As the site owner, Provide the ability to see the score in the current match.
 11. As the site owner, Provide clear indication on who wins , losses or draw the hand.
 12. As the site owner, Provide clear indication on who wins , losses or draw the match.
+13. As the site owner, Provide the player the ability to reset the scores on the current game and start again at 0-0.
 ---

 ## Design